iree-org/iree/docs/website/docs/developers/general/contributing.md

     git commit -s -m 'This is my commit message'
     ```

+  See `.git/hooks/prepare-commit-msg.sample` for an example of automaticall
+  adding as part of hook to prepare commit message.

 * Users of [Visual Studio Code](https://code.visualstudio.com/) can add
   `"git.alwaysSignOff": true,` in their settings.